Case Study: Redesign and Migration

 • Quality website design

-• Ethics: LEED certified, minority- and LGBTQ-owned, focused on non-profit and minority clients
+• Ethics: LEED certified, minority- and LGBTQ- focused

-• Personal knowledge of the skillsets and quality having previously served as one of their Project Managers and Website Designer
+• Personal knowledge of their skill-sets and quality having previously served as one of their Project Managers and Website Designer

 Takeaways